 Halachah requires Jews to thank God by reciting the appropriate blessing before using or obtaining material benefit from any object.
 The Talmud (Berakhot 40b) considers several possible wordings for blessings to be recited before consuming plant products such as fruits and vegetables.
 The conclusion reached is that two alternative forms should be used: Before consuming tree fruits (including nuts) one should thank God “Who creates the fruit of the tree” (“boray pri ha’etz”).
 Before eating vegetables, the language used changes to “Who creates the fruit of the earth” (“boray pri ha’adamah”).

 What kind of “fruit” is a mushroom?
 Until the early twentieth century, the Western world viewed the world as composed of three types of objects—animals, vegetables, and minerals (non-living things).
 This understanding was reflected in the division of living things into two kingdoms—animal and plant—in the classification system developed by the Swedish naturalist Carl von Linne in the eighteenth century.
 Fungi were included in the plant kingdom.
 However, as biologists learned more about mushrooms and other fungi, increasing amounts of evidence accumulated that fungi are quite different from plants, and should be placed in their own kingdom.
-(One contributor to this growing body of knowledge was the naturalist and children’s book author Beatrix Potter, whose connection to Passover was described in Torah Flora Vol. 1, no. 1.)
+(One contributor to this growing body of knowledge was the naturalist and children’s book author Beatrix Potter, whose connection to Passover was described in Peter Rabbit and Hollywood–The Passover Connection.)
 Around 1950, a five-kingdom system was developed, with separate kingdoms for animals, plants, fungi, bacteria, and protists (organisms such as amoebas and algae that are more complex than bacteria but have no organs).
 Some biologists have since proposed dividing living things into even more kingdoms.

 It is interesting to note that the Talmud anticipated these developments by well over a millennium.
 The Talmudic discussion of blessings over fruits and vegetables described above concludes that mushrooms are not part of either category.
 Instead, the blessing said over mushrooms concludes “according to Whose word all things are created” (“shehakol nih’yeh b’dvaro”).